by Dedra Jize, OT, CSA

 Roy W. Litherland is an attorney whose practice emphasizes elder law and estate planning.
 Roy has practiced law in the greater Bay Area for over 35 years and is certified as a legal specialist in Estate Planning, Trust and Probate Law by the California State Bar Board of Legal Specialization.
 In addition to his extensive legal background, Roy was also previously licensed as a Certified Public Accountant.
 Although Roy has an extensive background in accounting, he retired his license to practice as a CPA to devote his time and energy entirely to the practice of law, specializing in estate planning, trusts, Medi-Cal planning, and probate.
 Roy is a noted speaker on living trusts, Medi-Cal Planning, and estate planning.
 He is a member and designated Fellow of the American Academy of Estate Planning Attorneys, an organization that fosters excellence in estate planning.

-Dedra Jize joined the Law Office of Roy W. Litherland in February 2013.
+Dedra Jize joined the Litherland, Kennedy & Associates, APC, Attorneys at Law in February 2013.
 She holds a Bachelor of Science in Occupational Therapy from San Jose State University and is a Certified Senior Advisor and Geriatric Care Manager.
 Dedra has worked as a Caregiver Support Coordinator and Activity Assistant for the Alzheimer’s Activity Center in San Jose, as a Foster Care Provider with Advent Group Ministries, and as an Occupational Therapist at Good Samaritan Hospital.
 Dedra works to help our senior clients and their families with Medicare issues, and Medi-Cal applications and representations.
 She provides psycho-social assessments of health care needs, develop individualized plans for care, evaluate the specific needs of clients, and makes recommendations when applicable for home care services, independent living communities, assisted living facilities, and nursing facilities.
 Her goal in working with clients is to advocate on behalf of the senior, and to enhance the quality of life of both the older adult and his or her family.

-The Law Office of Roy W. Litherland is a member of the National Academy of Elder Law Attorneys and the California Advocates for Nursing Home Reform.
+The Litherland, Kennedy & Associates, APC, Attorneys at Law is a member of the National Academy of Elder Law Attorneys and the California Advocates for Nursing Home Reform.